 The alloying properties in copper, combined with other metals like zinc or tin, are increasingly used for specialized applications.
 A good example is on the hulls of ships, because copper helps prevent them from corroding due to exposure to seawater.
 Copper is also a major product in automobiles, in connectors built into cars and trucks.
 More recently, semiconductor manufacturers have used copper for circuitry in silicon chips.

 - telecommunications links

 One of the oldest metals, copper dates back more than 10,000 years, and was one of the first metals extracted and used by humans.
 In ancient times, copper was used in coins dating back to 8000 BC.

 Copper alloys have been used for everything from decorative items to church bells and the construction of buildings, particularly in plumbing, wiring, and roofing.

 There will always be a need for copper, which is why it’s important to bring all scrap copper to a recycler like GLE Scrap Metal.
-Just keep in mind that it can be a challenge for recyclers to post prices for copper and other scrap, simply because those numbers change – weekly, often daily, and even hourly.
+Just keep in mind that it can be a challenge for recyclers to post prices for copper and other scrap metal, simply because those numbers change – weekly, often daily, and even hourly.

 GLE Scrap Metal is a full-service, all-in-one recycling company with operations throughout the U.S. GLE recycles more than 250 million pounds of scrap metal each year and employs an experienced logistics team that handles its expansive fleet of trucks as well as equipment for jobs of any size, at any facility.

 The dedicated GLE team provides safe, environmentally friendly service.
 This family-owned and operated business maintains a zero-landfill policy to utilize our natural resources and help conserve energy.